lambdastackio/aws-sdk-rust/README.md

 }
 ```

+## Robust Sample
+Look at /examples/s3.rs.
+This example is used for testing all features and it goes through the process of
+creating a bucket loading objects (including multipart uploads), versioning etc and ends with removing
+the bucket it created.
+However, the bucket removal may throw an error because you may have versions of
+objects.
+If that is the case then simply login to the S3 Console and remove them.
+We may also provide a
+delete_all to clear out versions if the bucket is versioned.

 ## Inspiration
 If you need access to other AWS systems instead of S3 then take a look at rusoto (https://github.com/rusoto/rusoto).
 Initial inspiration comes from there, Python Boto3 and aws-sdk-go.